resolve/solidus_mailchimp_sync/README.md

 Then add the storeID for created store to your configuration.

-TO DO
+Known issues/To do
 -------

 * If a user changes their email addresses, their old orders may be no longer associated with them in mailchimp, they will wind up with two mailchimp customer records.
+(Mailchimp docs suggest you can change an existing Customer's id itself, but it didn't seem to work. can't change an existing Customer's email address)
 * Debounce: This may send a LOT of updates to mailchimp, when you're editing something.
   Have an idea for an implementation debounce feature that could coalesce them.